dandalpiaz/transit-cu/README.md

 ## TODO

-- fullscreen on manijfest?
+- fullscreen on manifest?
-- add copyright notice?
-- add link to github page?
-- increase initial request speed, move to python
+- increase initial request speed, move to python?
 - 404 handling
 - manifest does not have background_color
 - clean up filter.js - DRY